Vastra-Gotalandsregionen/oppna-program-vgr-custom-jsp-hook/core-bc/modules/hook/src/main/webapp/custom_jsp/html/portlet/blogs/README.txt

 *	At line 27 the custom variable resultsEntryIndex is fetched If entry is odd, a class "entry-odd" is added to the entry div:
 	<div class="entry <%= entry.isApproved() ? "" : "draft" %> <%= entryCssClass %>">

+* At line 77 changed date format from using dateFormatDateTime to using dateFormatDate so that time is not shown